 Many British people everywhere

 Last but not least, and at this point I’m not sure how much this has to do with the British occupancy, but there are many, really many British tourists all around the island.
 They not only come in big bulks as visitors of the island, but many British people also live here.

 Even though that not everyone may be aware of that, it’s generally known that Cyprus is divided into two countries.
 The bigger part ( “southern”) of the island is officially the republic of Cyprus, inhabited by the Cypriots, speaking Greek.
 The other part – “northern” – is, since 1964, under the occupation of Turkey and inhabited by the Turks.
-North Cyprus, called by the Turks the Turkish Republic of Northern Cyprus is an autonomous country managed by Turkey itself, but officially not recognized by any other institution.
-For UN the whole island is considered Cyprus.
+North Cyprus, called by the Turks the Turkish Republic of Northern Cyprus, is an autonomous country managed by Turkey itself, but officially not recognized by any other institution.
+For the UN, the whole island is considered Cyprus.

 Not many people know, though, that on this island we can find a small bit of another country too.
 Strange?
 Well, as a matter of fact, there are two territories in Cyprus that still belong to the UK.
 They are called Akrotiri – near Limassol (south Cyprus) and Dhekelia -near Famagusta (north Cyprus), and the United Kingdom still keep them as they are important military bases in the Mediterranean Sea.
 Indeed.

 Temperatures below 25°C are too cold for locals to swim